Open Source Intelligence (OSINT)

 Understand what an attacker could find about your organisation before they find it.
-Our OSINT assessments identify publicly available information across your infrastructure, personnel, and online footprint.
-All without touching your systems.
+Our OSINT assessments identify publicly available information across your infrastructure, personnel, and online footprint - all without touching your systems.

 When to commission an OSINT assessment